aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 **EMBEDDINGS_ENABLE:** to enable / disable use of semantic search using embeddings, set `EMBEDDINGS_ENABLE` to FALSE.
   - Set to FALSE to disable the use of embeddings based queries.
-  - Set to TRUE to re-enble the use of embeddings based queries after previously setting it to FALSE.
+  - Set to TRUE to re-enable the use of embeddings based queries after previously setting it to FALSE.
 NOTE - Setting TRUE when the stack has `EmbeddingsAPI` set to DISABLED will cause failures, since the QnABot stack isn't provisioned to support generation of embeddings.
   - If you disable embeddings, you will likely also want to re-enable keyword filters by setting `ES_USE_KEYWORD_FILTERS` to TRUE.
   - If you add, modify, or import any items in Content Designer when set `EMBEDDINGS_ENABLE` is false, then embeddings won't get created and you'll have to reimport or re-save those items after reenabling embeddings again

 **EMBEDDINGS_SCORE_THRESHOLD:** to customize the score threshold, change the value of `EMBEDDINGS_SCORE_THRESHOLD`.
 Unlike regular elasticsearch queries, embeddings queries always return scores between 0 and 1, so we can apply a threshold to separate good from bad results.
   - If embedding similarity score is under threshold the match it's rejected and QnABot reverts to
      - Trying to find a match on the answer field, only if ES_SCORE_ANSWER_FIELD is set to TRUE (see above).
+     - Text item passage query
      - Kendra fallback
      - or no_hits
   - Use the Content Designer TEST tab to see the hits ranked by score for your query results.
-  - The default is 0.85 for now but you may well need to modify this based on your embedding model and your experiments.
+  - The default is 0.85 for now but you will likely need to modify this based on your embedding model and your experiments.

 **EMBEDDINGS_SCORE_ANSWER_THRESHOLD:** to customize the answer score threshold, used only when ES_SCORE_ANSWER_FIELD is TRUE (see above), change the value of `EMBEDDINGS_SCORE_ANSWER_THRESHOLD`.
-  - If embedding similarity score for answer field query is under threshold the match it's rejected and QnABot reverts to Kendra fallback or no_hits
+  - If embedding similarity score for answer field query is under threshold the match it's rejected and QnABot reverts to Text item passage query, Kendra fallback or no_hits
   - Use the Content Designer TEST tab to see the hits ranked by score for your answer field query results.
-Select to "Score on answer field" checkbox to see answer field scores.
+For **Match on**, choose *qna item answer* to see answer field scores.
+  - The default is 0.80 for now but you will likely need to modify this based on your embedding model and your experiments.

+**EMBEDDINGS_TEXT_PASSAGE_SCORE_THRESHOLD:** to customize the passage score threshold, change the value of `EMBEDDINGS_TEXT_PASSAGE_SCORE_THRESHOLD`.
+  - If embedding similarity score for text item passage field query is under threshold the match it's rejected and QnABot reverts to Kendra fallback or no_hits
+  - Use the Content Designer TEST tab to see the hits ranked by score for your answer field query results.
+For **Match on**, choose *text item passage* to see passage field scores.
-  - The default is 0.80 for now but you may well need to modify this based on your embedding model and your experiments.
+  - The default is 0.80 for now but you will need likely to modify this based on your embedding model and your experiments.